utkarsh2102/ruby-rails/guides/source/configuring.md

 * `config.assets.precompile` allows you to specify additional assets (other than `application.css` and `application.js`) which are to be precompiled when `rake assets:precompile` is run.

 * `config.assets.unknown_asset_fallback` allows you to modify the behavior of the asset pipeline when an asset is not in the pipeline, if you use sprockets-rails 3.2.0 or newer.
-Defaults to `true`.
+Defaults to `false`.

 * `config.assets.prefix` defines the prefix where assets are served from.
 Defaults to `/assets`.